STEllAR-GROUP/tutorials/cscs2017/session6/README.md

 * An action is spawned to do nothing other than send a message back
     * We wait for the return after every send
+    * Note we call the action directly without using async

 * Do this in a loop and find the averaage time